GLOBAL MARKETS-Asia stocks in limbo as dollar takes the lead

 SYDNEY, Aug 19 (Reuters) - Asian shares were left in limbo on Friday while the U.S. dollar made all the running as recession clouds gathered over Europe and highlighted the relative outperformance of the U.S. economy.

-Added concerns about the health of China's economy saw MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS ease 0.3%, to be down 1.1% on the week.
+Added concerns about the health of China's economy saw MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS ease 0.1%, to be down 1% on the week, and had the yuan CNY=CFXS on course for its worst week since May.

+The yuan fell past the psychological 6.8-per-dollar mark and was within a whisker of striking a two-year trough.
+CNY/

-Chinese blue chips .CSI300 were flat, while South Korea .KS11 lost 0.5%.
-Japan's Nikkei .N225 fared better with a 0.3% gain due in part to a renewed slide in the yen.
+Stimulus hopes kept Chinese blue chips .CSI300 flat, while South Korea .KS11 lost 0.4%.
+Japan's Nikkei .N225 held steady, helped in part by a renewed slide in the yen.

 The threat of higher borrowing costs hung over markets as no less than four U.S. Federal Reserve officials signalled there was more work to do on interest rates, with the only difference being on how fast and high to go.

-Markets 0#FF: are leaning toward a half-point hike in September and a one-in-three chance of 75 basis points (bp).
-Rates are seen peaking at least 3.5%, though some Fed members are arguing for 4% or more.
+Markets 0#FF: are leaning toward a half-point hike in September, but see a growing risk of a 75-basis-point (bp) hike - currently a 2/5 chance.
+Rates are seen peaking at least at 3.5%, though some Fed members are arguing for 4% or more.
 FEDWATCH

 "There are no signs that the labour market or inflation data are slowing sufficiently for the Fed to declare victory on inflation," said Brian Martin, head of G3 economics at ANZ.